eg2310g8/r2auto_nav/Documentations/README.md

 **Electrical**
 - [Electronic System Architecture](electronic_system_architecture.png) is a summary of the flow of power and signals in the system
-- [Protoboard Schematics](protoboard_schematics.png) shows the connections on the protoboard
+- [Perfboard Schematics](perfboard_schematics.png) shows the connections on the perfboard

 **Software**
 - [Software Block Diagram](software_block_diagram.png) shows the logical flow of the whole robot programme